 It is our policy that individual employees cannot accept gifts from patients or relatives.
 Any gift or donation, to the home or staff, must first be agreed by the Nurse Manager.

 Individual needs are many and varied.
 We respect the expressed emotions and beliefs of our patients.
 Where necessary, support is offered in keeping with our caring environment, and there is no discrimination on any grounds.
 Bearing in mind religious and cultural factors, we make arrangements to support the spiritual needs of all.

 Inspection of the Home

 In an attempt to avoid clothes being misplaced or lost, we would ask that all garments brought in are clearly labelled, or given to staff for marking.
-We can order nametapes for you at a reasonable cost.
 We would also suggest that all clothing is robust in terms of being machine washable, and that dry clean items are unsuitable.

 A Hairdresser will visit the home on a weekly basis.
 Should you wish to have your hair styled, a request should be made to your Named Nurse.